Application of the UK Code

 - Continuity of success: Said Darwazah has been a driving force behind the operational success of the business since 2007 and the Board believes that it is important to the continued success of the Group that he remains in the lead executive role.

-- Succession: The Board considers that an external Chief Executive appointment is unlikely to be in the best interests of the Group given its heritage and management structure.
-The Chief Executive is developing the executives below him with a view to handing responsibilities over in the medium term.
+- Succession: The Board considers that the heritage and management relationships across the Group add extra challenge to appointing an external Chief Executive, whilst ensuring shareholder value is maximised.
+The Chief Executive continues to develop the executives below him with a view to handing responsibilities over in the medium term.

 The Board has implemented the following enhancements to controls: